-There are many contributing factors including age, medications, genetics (family history), hormonal changes and various health conditions, that can cause or increase a patient’s likelihood of developing osteoporosis.
-Some lifestyle choices that increase the risk of developing osteoporosis including smoking, excessive intake of alcohol or caffeine, lack of exercise and a calcium-deficient diet.
+There are many contributing factors including age, medications, genetics (family history), hormonal changes, and various health conditions, that can cause or increase a patient’s likelihood of developing osteoporosis.
+Some lifestyle choices that increase the risk of developing osteoporosis including smoking, excessive intake of alcohol or caffeine, lack of exercise, and a calcium-deficient diet.
 If you are concerned about developing osteoporosis or believe that you are at risk, consult your primary care physician.

 How is osteoporosis diagnosed?

 The gold standard method of diagnosing an individual with osteoporosis is by performing a Dual Energy X-ray Absorptiometry (DEXA) Scan.
-This test looks at how healthy or solid the bones are at the spine, wrist and hips.
-While there are often no signs for bones becoming weak, there are symptoms that may indicate osteoporosis: change in posture, loss of height, bone fracture, and low back pain, to name a few.
+This test looks at how healthy or solid the bones are at the spine, wrist, and hips.
+While there are often no signs of bones becoming weak, there are symptoms that may indicate osteoporosis: change in posture, loss of height, bone fracture, and low back pain, to name a few.

 What is the role of physical therapy in treating osteoporosis?

-Your physical therapist can develop a specific program based on your individual needs to help improve your overall bone health, keep your bones healthy, and help you avoid fracture.
+Your physical therapist can develop a specific program based on your individual needs to help improve your overall bone health, keep your bones healthy, and help you avoid fractures.
 Your physical therapist may teach you:

-Cayuga Medical Center’s physical therapists practice at Cayuga Wellness Center, Brentwood Drive in the East Campus, Cortland Convenient Care Center, Schuyler Hospital and partner with Ithaca Health & Fitness trainers as appropriate for a patient’s progress.
+Cayuga Medical Center’s physical therapists practice at Cayuga Wellness Center, Brentwood Drive in the East Campus, Cortland Convenient Care Center, Schuyler Hospital, and partner with Ithaca Health & Fitness trainers as appropriate for a patient’s progress.